Whiskey Creek, Florida

 Whiskey Creek is a census-designated place (CDP) in Lee County, Florida, United States.
 The population was 4,842 at the 2020 census, up from 4,655 at the 2010 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 Geography

-Whiskey Creek is located in central Lee County at (26.577502, -81.889836).
+Whiskey Creek is located in central Lee County.
 It is bordered to the north by the city of Fort Myers, the Lee county seat.
 To the west it is bordered by the Caloosahatchee River and by a small tributary, Whiskey Creek, for which the community is named.
 To the west across Whiskey Creek is the CDP of McGregor, while to the south is Cypress Lake and to the east are Villas, Pine Manor, and a southern extension of Fort Myers.

 According to the United States Census Bureau, the Whiskey Creek CDP has a total area of 4.2 km2, of which 4.0 sqkm are land and 0.2 sqkm, or 4.50%, are water.